-I have had my eye on the Shenandoah for the last four years but avoided it as a result of the major fish kill that occurred in 2005.
+I have had my eye on the Shenandoah for the last four years but avoided it due to the major fish kill that occurred in 2005.
 Over the last month or so, I’ve seen other folks (mostly canoe outfitters) commenting that the fishing has picked up on the river.
 With that, I knew I had to return.
 My strategy was fairly simple.
-I would start in Front Royal and work my way south, hitting the various public canoe access points in the hopes that the river would be shallow enough in those areas to permit wading.
+I would start in Front Royal and work my way south, hitting the various public canoe access points, hoping the river would be shallow enough in those areas to permit wading.
 Of course, I would not start blind.
-Rather, I would leverage the Flyfisher’s Guide to Virginia for advice on my first location — the Andrew Guest State Park which is right on the river.
+Rather, I would leverage the Flyfisher’s Guide to Virginia for advice on my first location — the Andrew Guest State Park right on the river.

 I walked down to the launch point and looked up and downstream.
-My assumption was that the water in the Park would experience more pressure so I was looking for a way to move upstream from the Park at the way from the “crowds”.
+My assumption was that the water in the park would experience more pressure, so I was looking for a way to move upstream from the park on the way from the “crowds”.
 I wandered to the end of the parking lot and saw a trail that headed West.
 According to the sign, the trail would end in 3000 feet.
 Sounded good.
-That distance would get me away from the parking lot and any imagined pressure.
-Once at the end, I would just bushwhack my way over to the river.
+That distance would move me from the parking lot and any imagined pressure.
+Once at the end, I would bushwhack my way over to the river.
 It turns out that the trail hits the river at the other end of the peninsula formed by a bend in the river — no bushwhacking required.

 As I looked up and downstream from my entry point, I was thrilled with what I saw.
 The river is very wide and shallow at this point — perfect for wading.
-The trail dumps you onto the river on a set of riffled rapids that provide oxygenation as well as shelter deeper holes where the fish would hold.
+The trail dumps you onto the river on a set of riffled rapids that provide oxygenation and shelter in deeper holes where the fish would hold.
 The only negative of this spot is that there is a campground across the river.
-However, on this Friday it did not look like there were very many campers and I assumed that many of those folks would not venture beyond the bank to wade into the river to fish.
+However, on this Friday, it did not look like there were many campers, and I assumed that many of those folks would not venture beyond the bank to wade into the river to fish.

 About every fourth fish I caught was a smallie.
 They ranged from 6 inches all the way up to 13.
 I was encouraged to catch the larger smallies as it proved that the river was bouncing back from the fish kill in 2005.
 Of course, any smallie of any size will give a heck of a fight in fast water.
 The intensity of the action in this area is demonstrated by the fact that I did not move that much.
 If you look at the map above you can see that I only moved about a half mile upstream of my entry point.
 I spent five hours in this half mile — it was that good.
 Thankfully, the river did prove amenable to wading.
 While there are deep holes (mostly against the bank near the campground) there are plenty of shallow lines of rocks that you can follow to move upstream.